braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/heap.md

 ## Data import integration

-Use the Heap to Braze integration to automatically sync data from Braze Currents to Heap.
+Use the Heap to Braze integration to automatically sync cohorts defined in Heap to Braze.

 ### Step 1: Get the Braze data import key